 If the answer to either of those questions is “yes”, then start tapping away at those keys.

 The “Sorry, I was out of the office” Email

 Everyone needs to take a break from the office once in a while, and no one is going to begrudge you a little time off.
-The simplest and easiest way to write a professional apology email then is to inform your contacts you were not in the office upon receipt.
+The simplest and easiest way to write a professional apology email then is to inform your contacts you were out of office upon receipt.

 However, there’s also a proactive element to this one, and creating automatic out-of-office replies to inform anyone who’s trying to contact you while you’re away is the best way to minimize frustration.
 If you’re feeling uninspired and need a little help crafting that out-of-office message, there are great services that will create them for you–ranging from polished a professional, to cheeky and fun in tone.